animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 See [@EnableStatistics Javadoc](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/config/annotation/EnableStatistics.html).

-For more information, see [Configuring Statistics](../index.html#configuring-logging) in _Spring Data for GemFire Reference Guide_.
+For more information, see [Configuring Statistics](bootstrap-annotations.html#configuring-statistics) _Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-pdx"></a>Configure PDX